-GTR Ventures is the world’s first investment platform dedicated to trade and supply chain.
+GTR Ventures is the world’s first venture-building and investment platform specialised in trade and supply chain.

-In exclusive partnership with Global Trade Review (GTR), the world’s leader in global trade and trade finance intelligence, publishing, news and events, GTR Ventures enjoys a presence in London, Singapore, and Hong Kong.
-GTR has a proprietary network of over 25,000 decision makers in trade finance, treasury and insurance.
+In exclusive partnership with Global Trade Review (GTR), the world’s leader in global trade and trade finance intelligence, publishing, news and events, GTR Ventures enjoys a presence in London and Singapore.

 With this vision in mind, we have identified four investment areas of focus: